The Unsinkable Molly Brown (film): Production

 Harve Presnell was the sole member of the original Broadway cast who was invited to reprise his stage role in the film.
-Although Tammy Grimes had originated the title role and had won the Tony Award for Best Performance by a Featured Actress in a Musical for her performance, MGM executives wanted Shirley MacLaine for the film.
+Although Tammy Grimes had originated the title role and had won the Tony Award for her performance, MGM executives wanted Shirley MacLaine for the film.
 After she signed, producer Hal Wallis claimed she was under contract to him, and MacLaine was forced to withdraw from the project.
 After this, many people wanted Judy Garland.
 Garland was reported to be the star of the film in 1961.
 When Debbie Reynolds was cast instead, MacLaine publicly accused her of agreeing to accept a lower salary in order to land the role, and director Charles Walters, who preferred MacLaine, tried to persuade Reynolds to turn down the part.

 Exteriors were filmed in the Black Canyon of the Gunnison National Park in western Colorado.
-Some brief black-and-white footage from the 1953 movie Titanic, portraying the ill-fated ocean liner's collision with an iceberg and sinking, was interspersed with scenes of Molly Brown aboard the ship and later in a lifeboat.
+Some brief black-and-white footage from the 1953 movie Titanic and 1958 movie A Night to Remember, portraying the ill-fated ocean liner's collision with an iceberg and sinking, was interspersed with scenes of Molly Brown aboard the ship and later in a lifeboat.

 Only five of the 17 musical numbers from the stage musical were used in the film, and Meredith Willson wrote "He's My Friend" to extend the song score.
 Peter Gennaro, who had choreographed the original Broadway production, staged the musical sequences.

 During production, MGM was putting all its resources into its forthcoming Doctor Zhivago (1965), and at least $1 million was cut from the budget of Molly Brown.
 Running out of money to complete the film, director Charles Walters proposed cutting the rousing dance number "He's My Friend".
 To save the number, cast and crew ultimately decided to film it in one rigorous day using multiple cameras to reduce shooting time.

 The film grossed $11,070,559 at the domestic box office.
 It earned $7.5 million in U.S. theatrical rentals.